 All educational institutions, including universities and various colleges, seek to achieve the highest possible level of student engagement in the educational process.
-This engagement does not only stop at the behavioral aspect, but it also extends to the psychological, cognitive and emotional aspects.
+This engagement does not only stop at the behavioral aspect, but it also extends to the psychological, cognitive, and emotional aspects.

-The university education stage is one of the most prominent educational stages, where students engage in their specializations, the subsequent theoretical and practical and various courses activities.
-Academic participation occurs at this stage when students delve into learning activities, and when they are cognitively, emotionally and socially immersed in various courses in addition to academic activities and tasks.
+The university education stage is one of the most prominent educational stages, where students focus on their specializations through theoretical and practical coursework, as well as various extracurricular activities.
+Academic participation occurs at this stage when students delve into learning activities, and when they are cognitively, emotionally, and socially immersed into various courses in addition to academic activities and tasks.
 Academic engagement also occurs when students achieve positive social interactions with each other (Hattie, 2003).

-Academic engagement refers to the quality of effort or involvement that students devote to academically and educationally meaningful activities while academic engagement is directly related to academic course outcomes, academic achievement, as well as future job prospects and career success of students (Karki et al., 2020).
+Academic engagement refers to the quality of effort or involvement that students devote to academically and educationally meaningful activities, while academic engagement is directly related to academic course outcomes, academic achievement, as well as future job prospects and the career success of students (Karki et al., 2020).

-Since the process of academic engagement does not only mean receiving and memorizing information, but rather extends to building knowledge, translating it, linking it with previous experiences and activating it in decision-making and problem-solving.
-The role of constructive thinking comes here to focus on integrating acquired knowledge between the individual's sensory side and the cognitive and emotional side.
+Consequently, academic engagement is not merely about receiving and memorizing information; it also involves building knowledge, translating it, connecting it with prior experiences, and applying it in decision-making and problem-solving.
+The role of constructive thinking lies in integrating acquired knowledge with the individual's sensory, cognitive, and emotional side.
 When there is a conflict between what the individual has done previously and new experiences, this creates a state of imbalance that may push the student to learn and achieve academic engagement.
-This is relatively possible through constructive thinking, which focuses on the mind, body and spirit together, and it helps solve daily problems with minimal effort and without harassment from others (Shaw, 2021).
+This is relatively possible through constructive thinking, which focuses on the mind, body and spirit together, and it helps in solving daily problems with minimal effort and without harassment from others (Shaw, 2021).